tjgordon/141B-Project/README.md

 ## More Detail on Our Data Munging Process

-[Here]() is the jupyter notebook with all of our data munging exported to HTML.
+[Here](https://tjgordon.github.io/141B-Project/SF Street Cleaning Project - Reading, Scraping, and Cleaning Data.html) is the notebook with all of our data munging exported to HTML.

 # Analysis and Visualizations

+The html exported notebook containing our analysis, visualizations, and conclusions is [here](https://tjgordon.github.io/141B-Project/SF%20Street%20Cleaning%20Project%20-%20Analysis.html).